punkish/map-data-workshop/README.md

 		<tr>
 			<td>04:00 PM-05:30 PM</td>
 			<td>URIs matter<br>
-				<i>bookmark, give credit, cite, return, all possible only because of the URI</i>
+				<i>bookmark, give credit, cite, return, all of these are possible only because of the URI</i>
 			</td>
 		</tr>
 	</tbody>